 Then on a fine late summer day she hauled the rooted clone to the spring at San Marcos Potrero on the North Side.

 She dug a hole and sunk it in the ground beside the small puddle that was still, despite the drought, being filled by the reliable little trickle of ground water that poured from the rusted pipe.

-Four years later the tree remains today, standing much larger and fuller now with a big green bushy head of leaves, and a fattened crazed trunk, casting a cool afternoon shadow over the puddled spring water wherein the frogs swim and where from the mammals and birds drink.
+Four years later the tree remains, standing much larger and fuller now with a big green bushy head of leaves and a fattened, crazed trunk.
+The tree casts a cool afternoon shadow over the puddled spring water wherein the frogs swim and where from the mammals and birds drink.

 Here at the spring where before no tree stood in what had been a bare naked exposed and shadowless, sun-scorched hot spot.

 a wonderful story

 Ah yes, guerilla gardening.
 An activity I condone.
 Well done Jackie Willowtree!